msztylko/project-Euler/problem_5/README.md

 What is the smallest positive number that is evenly divisible by all of the numbers from 1 to 20?

-My first brute force soultion run for 170 seconds and I decided to optimize it with the help of cProfile module.
+My first brute force solution run for 170 seconds and I decided to optimize it with the help of `cProfile` module.
 The output from the profiler:

 ```
          232792564 function calls in 168.962 seconds